#check packages out of the library

 6 virginica 7.6 3.0

-5) Create an iris4
+5) Create an iris4 data frame

-that creates a column with a sepal area (length
+from iris3 that creates a column with a sepal area (length

 * width) value for each observation.
 How many observations and variables